MarceloFossRJ/bulls_and_cows/readme.md

 | 4.   | VILE     | 1     | 2 |
 | 5.   | LOVE     | 4     | 0 |

+In the current program, the computer is the "Guesser".
+There are two gameplay options:
-Essentially, your program is the "Guesser" in the description of the game above.
-Your algorithm guesses the word, while the Chooser (human) gives the cows and bulls score for each guess using command line.
+1. The game algorithm guesses the word, while the Chooser (human) gives the cows and bulls score for each guess using command line.
+2. the Chooser (human) selects a word and the game algorithm does the rest of the job automatically.

+## Installation instructions
+Clone the repository on your computer.
+To run it type ``` $ ruby bac.rb ``` at command prompt, and follow the on screen instructions.

+## Implementation details
+The game was developed using ruby 2.3.1 on OSX El Capitan.
+The second gameplay option was not the initial goal, but was developed first with the intent to validate the algorithm, in the end I decided to keep it if the user wants to see it running.

+Have fun!